grafana/loki/docs/sources/api/_index.md

 query parameters support the following values:

 - `query`: The [LogQL](../logql/) query to perform
 - `limit`: The max number of entries to return.
 It defaults to `100`.
-Only applies to query types which produce a stream response.
+Only applies to query types which produce a stream(log lines) response.
 - `time`: The evaluation time for the query as a nanosecond Unix epoch or another [supported format](#timestamp-formats).
 Defaults to now.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`